 Chapter 3701-4 Ohio Cancer Incidence Surveillance System

-(A) "Cancer" means any primary malignant neoplasm with the exception of basal and squamous carcinoma of the skin and carcinoma in situ of the cervix.
+(1) Any primary in situ or invasive malignant neoplasm (with the exception of basal cell and squamous cell carcinoma of the skin and carcinoma in situ of the cervix); and

 (C) "Department" means the department of health.

 (F) "Ohio cancer incidence surveillance system" means a population based cancer registry maintained at the department pursuant to section 3701.261 of the Revised Code to monitor the incidence of various types of malignant diseases in Ohio, make appropriate epidemiologic studies to determine any causal relations of such disease with occupational, nutritional, environmental, or infectious conditions, and alleviate or eliminate any such conditions.

 (G) "Person providing diagnostic or treatment services to patients with cancer" means a person who diagnoses a patient as having cancer or provides treatment services (with the exception of end of life care) to patients for a cancer diagnosis in a health care facility including, but not limited to, an ambulatory surgical treatment center, a freestanding cancer treatment center, a radiation therapy center, a chemotherapy treatment center, a nursing home, an oncology or dermatology clinic, a laboratory, or any other facility which provides diagnostic or treatment services to patients with cancer.

 (H) "Physician" means a person who holds a valid certificate issued under Chapter 4731. of the Revised Code.

 (A) Each physician, dentist, hospital, or person providing diagnostic or treatment services to patients with cancer shall report each case of cancer to the department in a manner approved by the director.
 Reports shall be made for all patients diagnosed or treated in Ohio, regardless of the patient's state of residence.
 The report shall contain information regarding the patient which includes but is not limited to the following: